mcu-tools/mcuboot/boot/cypress/README.md

 Below is an example on how to set toolchin path to the latest include with **ModusToolbox™ IDE 3.0**:

-    make clean app APP_NAME=MCUBootApp PLATFORM=PSOC_062_2M BUILDCFG=Debug FLASH_MAP=platforms/cy_flash_pal/flash_psoc6/flashmap/psoc6_swap_single.json TOOLCHAIN_PATH=c:/Users/$(USERNAME)/ModusToolbox/tools_3.0/gcc
+    make clean app APP_NAME=MCUBootApp PLATFORM=PSOC_062_2M BUILDCFG=Debug FLASH_MAP=platforms/memory/PSOC6/flashmap/psoc6_swap_single.json TOOLCHAIN_PATH=c:/Users/${USERNAME}/ModusToolbox/tools_3.0/gcc

 ### Build environment troubleshooting

-The following CLI/IDE are supported for project build:
+Following CLI / IDE are supported for project build:

 * Cygwin on Windows systems
 * unix style shells on *nix systems
-* Eclipse / ModusToolbox™ ("makefile project from existing source")
+* Eclipse / ModusToolbox ("makefile project from existing source")

-*Make* - Ensure that it is added to the system's `PATH` variable and the correct path is the first on the list.
+*Make* - make sure it is added to system's `PATH` variable and correct path is first in the list;

-*Python/Python3* - Ensure that you have the correct path referenced in `PATH`.
+*Python/Python3* - make sure you have correct path referenced in `PATH`;

-*Msys2* - To use the system's path, navigate to the msys2 folder, open `msys2_shell.cmd`, uncomment set `MSYS2_PATH_TYPE=inherit`, restart the MSYS2 shell.
-This will inherit the system's path and find `python` installed in a regular way as well as `imgtool` and its dependencies.
+*Msys2* - to use systems PATH navigate to msys2 folder, open `msys2_shell.cmd`, uncomment set `MSYS2_PATH_TYPE=inherit`, restart MSYS2 shell.

+This will inherit system's PATH so should find `python3.7` installed in regular way as well as imgtool and its dependencies.